S7lkr/Tic-Tac-Toe/README.md

 You can run your file in http-server.

 1> Have Node.js installed in your system.
-Check if you have it installed in CMD with "node --version" or "node -v"
+Check if you have it installed in CMD:
+`node --version` or `node -v`

 2> Run the command "npm install http-server -g"